aramis-lab/clinica/docs/Pipelines/PET_Introduction.md

 - `cerebellumPons2`: new in Clinica `v0.4`

 In Clinica `v0.4` two new versions of these masks have been introduced: `pons2` and `cerebellumPons2`.
-Indeed we wanted to improve the reference regions mask to better fit the [MNI152NLin2009cSym template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html#template-based-coordinate-systems) used in linear processing pipelines.
+Indeed, we wanted to improve the reference regions mask to better fit the [MNI152NLin2009cSym template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html#template-based-coordinate-systems) used in linear processing pipelines.
 The new masks still come from the [Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) but with a different processing: we decided to first truncate the mask using SPM12 tissue probability maps to remove voxels overlapping with regions outside the brain (bone, CSF, background...).
 Then, we eroded the mask using scipy [`binary_erosion`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.binary_erosion.html) with 3 iterations.